Views: 12 Author: Monica Publish Time: 2025-09-15 Origin: Site

 1. Bend Radius

-The center line radius of a long radius elbow is 1.5 times the nominal pipe diameter (1.5D), resulting in a gentle curve and significantly reducing fluid turbulence.
-A short-radius elbow, with a bend radius of only 1.0 times the nominal pipe diameter (1.0D), is more abrupt and can easily cause fluid shock and a sudden increase in pressure drop.
+In contrast, a short-radius elbow has a bend radius of only 1.0 times the nominal pipe diameter (1.0D).
+Its sharper turn is more abrupt and can easily cause fluid shock and a sudden rise in pressure drop.

 2. Fluid Dynamics